Thoracic Lordosis: What Is Lordosis? Treatment Options

 Before we start exploring the specifics of thoracic lordosis, let’s first touch on some basic spinal anatomy for a better overall understanding of spinal health and function.

-Basic Spinal Anatomy
+Basic Cervical Spine Anatomy

 The spine has three main sections, each with its own curvature type: kyphosis and lordosis.
+The spine curves, including kyphotic and lordotic curves, play an essential role in posture, function, and overall health.

 Kyphosis refers to curvatures that bend outwards, away from the body’s center, and lordosis refers to curvatures that bend inwards, towards the body’s center.